ICLR25-10484/ICLR25_10484_BiSSL/README.md

 # BiSSL: Bilevel Optimization for Self-Supervised Pre-Training and Fine-Tuning
-This repository holds the pytorch-implementation accompanying the paper on BiSSL (submitted to ICLR 2025).
+This repository holds the pytorch-implementation accompanying the paper on BiSSL.
 The implementation is verified to work for single-node multi-gpu (cuda) setups.
 ![](figs/bissl_pipeline.png)

 ## Pre-Trained Model Weights and Datasets